combinatrix-ai/PromptTrail/src/prompttrail/agent/README.md

 ```

 So, you don't have to handle the complex function calling by yourself!

-You can save your time of ...
+You can save your time of:

-- writing the documentation solely for LLM separeted from the function definition
+- Writing the documentation solely for LLM separated from the function definition
-- formatting the input to OpneAI's function calling API
+- Formatting the input to OpenAI's function calling API
-- writing the two-stage call of the function calling API
+- Writing the two-stage call of the function calling API
-- writing the interpretation of the function calling API response to feed to the function
+- Writing the interpretation of the function calling API response to feed to the function
-- executing the function
+- Executing the function

 Isn't it great?